 Like most orthodontic treatments, lingual braces often require an adjustment period before they feel comfortable on the teeth.
 As we discussed, the brackets for lingual braces are in constant contact with the tongue and gums.
 So, irritation is common, especially at the beginning of treatment.

 Some people also experience slight speech impediments after getting lingual braces.
 Temporarily developing a lisp is quite common, although there are strategies to mitigate this issue.
 Most dentists recommend practicing talking out loud, at least a few times a day, in the first few weeks after getting lingual braces.
 It may be difficult at first, but your speech will likely return to normal after a few weeks of practicing.

 Cleaning your teeth may also present a new challenge.
-Because they’re placed behind the teeth, brackets may be harder to see, and food will become trapped more easily.
-You’ll need to learn how to brush and floss properly to prevent any buildup of plaque or potential gum disease.
+Because they’re placed behind the teeth, brackets may be harder to see, and food can get trapped more easily.
+You’ll need to learn how to brush and floss properly to prevent any plaque buildup or potential gum disease.
 Most people find that they need to devote more time to their oral hygiene routine with lingual braces.
 So, it’s important to plan ahead and make sure you’ll be able to handle the extra maintenance.

 Other Discreet Treatment Options

 Lingual braces are popular because they offer most of the benefits of traditional braces without being highly noticeable.
 Still, lingual braces are not the perfect fit for everyone.
 If you think that you won’t be able to manage the increased maintenance or higher cost of treatment, you may want to look into alternative options.
 There are plenty of orthodontic treatments on the market that are still discreet, but also cheaper or more convenient.